 We get this questions a lot - so we wanted to clarify how we gather data and turn it into the metrics we output.

 Perch uses a 3D camera to directly measure the position of objects in the field of view of the camera.
 Every image that the Perch camera captures contains information about how far away objects are from the camera itself.

-Using a complex tracking pipeline developed by engineers at Perch, the camera processes the image to find the objects we’re interested in (namely, a barbell).
-Once the barbell is located in the image, the device will use the distance data from the 3D camera and some geometry to triangulate where the barbell is in 3D space.
-Otherwise known as determining the 3D coordinate of the barbell for this particular point in time.
+Using a complex tracking pipeline developed by engineers at Perch, the camera processes the image to find the objects we’re interested in (namely, a barbell, parts of the body, etc).
+Once the object is located in the image, the device will use the distance data from the 3D camera and some geometry to triangulate where the object is in 3D space.
+Otherwise known as determining the 3D coordinate of the object for this particular point in time.

 3D position, as its name suggests, consists of three spatial dimensions.
 The names we use for these dimensions are X, Y, and Z. We define Z as up and down (parallel to gravity), X as forwards and backwards (in the perspective of the athlete), and Y as side to side (in the perspective of the athlete).

-The 3D path of an object -- in our case, the barbell -- is nothing more than a sequence of 3D coordinates with time stamps.
+The 3D path of an object -- in our case, usally a barbell -- is nothing more than a sequence of 3D coordinates with time stamps.
 By processing images rapidly as the 3D camera captures them, we collect many 3D coordinates and collect them together to form a 3D path.

-The 3D path represents precisely where in 3D space the barbell moved over time.
+The 3D path represents precisely where in 3D space an object moved over time.
 This is the core data that Perch captures, and every other metric is calculated using this 3D path.

 Displacement is simply calculated by subtracting a starting 3D position and from an ending position.
 If you isolate only one of the axes, for example the Z axis, you then have the vertical displacement between those positions.
 For example, in the case of a back squat, the displacement on the Z axis can be interpreted as the squat depth.